Whitepatrick/resume/resume.md

   __December 2006 - July 2010__

   I started as a department manager and focused on employee retention and employee recruitment.
-  I was brought to multiple training sessions at the herald square location to then go back and train store managers in the DC area.
+  I was brought to multiple training sessions at the Herald Square location to then go back and train store managers in the DC area.
 I was brought up to operations manager during 2008 to assist in a project to get shipment processing down to the fewest people necessary while maintaining peak efficiency.
 I resigned and became part time while attending VCU.